garrandall/popular-music-data/tracks/only-the-lonely--know-how-i-feel--roy-orbison.md

 Only the lonely

 Dum-dum-dum-dumdy-doo-wah
-Ooh-yay-yay-yay-yeah
+Oh-yay-yay-yay-yeah
 Oh-oh-oh-oh-wah
 Only the lonely
 Only the lonely

 Only the lonely (dum-dum-dum-dumdy-doo-wah)
-Know the heartaches I've been through (ooh-yay-yay-yay-yeah) Only the lonely (dum-dum-dum-dumdy-doo-wah)
+Know the heartaches I've been through (oh-yay-yay-yay-yeah) Only the lonely (dum-dum-dum-dumdy-doo-wah)
 Know I cry and cry for you (dum-dum-dum-dumdy-doo-wah)

 Maybe tomorrow
 A new romance
 No more sorrow
 But that's the chance

 You gotta take
 If your lonely heart breaks
 Only the lonely

 Dum-dum-dum-dumdy-doo-wah